unitycatalog/unitycatalog/api/Apis/ModelsApi.md

 Get a registered model

-    Gets the specified registered model for a schema.
+    Gets the specified model version.

 ### Parameters